cancerberoSgx/yamat/README.md

 ```

-# how it works

-## link will:

- * for each dependency found in your internal package's package.json that points to an internal package it will change it to point to the local folder.
-Then executes `npm install` (that will create links to local packages out of the box )

-## unlink will:

- * for each dependency found in your internal package's package.json that points to an internal package it will execute npm install --save $localPackage@VERSION where @VERSION is the version local version of the package.

-# Things for the future:
+TODO

+* yamat init ./package1, foo/package2   etc etc to create the yamat.json file from given pacakges.
+* yamat unlink --version pack --target foo,bar // be able to only modify certain packages, not everyone
 * Alternative `yamat unlink --version npm` will use the latest version found in npmjs.org (so we can test with the actual real thing)
 * yamat unlink --version=pack to point to npm pack generated file so we are sure the publish will go fine.
-* yamat run X for run X on every package
-* yamat init ./package1, foo/package2   etc etc to create the yamat.json file from given pacakges.
+* possible issue : yarma run npm run build: what about dependencies - we should build the roots first and then dependants...